denten/denten.github.io/_includes/CV/06-talks.md

 ## I. Invited Talks, Workshops, & Conferences

 - "The Rise of Literary Machines."
-Keynote address by invitation to The Korean Society of East West Comparative Literature, Third International Conference on "Digital Humanities and World Literature" at Pohang University, Korea on October 26, 2019.
+Keynote lecture by invitation to The Korean Society of East West Comparative Literature, Third International Conference on "Digital Humanities and World Literature" at Pohang University, Korea on October 26, 2019.
 - "The Hermeneutics of Computer-generated Text."
 Talk by invitation at the "Poetic Critique" conference, Indiana University Global, Berlin on June 27 -- 29, 2019.
+- "Minimal Computing in Plain Text."
+Keynote lecture by invitation to the Computer-Assisted Text Analysis for Resource-Scarce Literatures conference at the University of Miami on April 25, 2019.
 - "Technology and Literary Studies."
 Seminar by invitation to the Rifkind Center for Humanities and the Arts at the City College of New York on March 14, 2019.
 - "Authoring Artificial Intelligence: Chatbots and Story Generators of the 1950--1970s."